Sebastian Cruz

-Sebastian Cruz (born July 31, 2000) is an American professional soccer player who currently plays for AV Alta FC in the USL League One.
+Sebastian Cruz (born July 31, 2000) is an American professional soccer player who currently plays for USL Championship club Tampa Bay Rowdies.

 Career

 Cruz played with United Soccer League side Swope Park Rangers during their 2018 season from Sporting Kansas City's academy.
 He made his first professional appearance on March 24, 2018, as an injury-time substitute during a 4–2 win over Seattle Sounders FC 2.

 After playing seven regular season games and two playoff games with Swope Park in 2018, Cruz attended Cal State Fullerton, having maintained amateur status.
 At Fullerton, he played on the men's soccer team for three seasons.
 Cruz then signed a professional contract with his old club (since rebranded as Sporting Kansas City II and playing in MLS Next Pro for the 2023 season.

 On February 26, 2025, Cruz signed with USL League One side AV Alta FC ahead of their inaugural season.

+On 12 December 2025, Cruz signed for Tampa Bay Rowdies in the USL Championship.